tprasadtp/protonvpn-docker/README.md

 ## Docker Registries

-Images are published on,
+Images are published on [GitHub Conrainer Registry][ghcr].

-- [DockerHub][dockerhub]
-- [GitHub Package registry][ghcr]

-> GitHub container registry is preferred.
-Though currently there is no plan to discontinue updating images on DockerHub, its advised that you switch to GitHub registry.
+## DockerHub Image Deprecation

+Images on [DockerHub][dockerhub] are deprecated and will no longer receive updates.
+Its recommended that you switch to GitHub Container Registry.

 ## Environment Variables